jrbgit/GraphLinq.Locales/README.md

 - To help you get started - you can copy and paste the `translation.json` and `welcome.json` from the `en` folder into your new directory.

 - `welcome.json` contains a list of all the phrases that need to be translated into the local language.
-Your `welcome.json` should look exactly like mine but on the right side of each item should be the translated term.
+Your file should look exactly like mine but on the right side of each item should be the translated term.

 - `translation.json` contains a list of all the languages supported and how they would apear in that folders language.
+We will all need to keep adding to our lists as new langauges are added.

 - IF YOU HAVE QUESTIONS - JUST ASK!